-Before installing ImageMagick on Debian, ensuring your system is current is important.
-Updating your system guarantees that your system is compatible with ImageMagick and ensures that you have installed the latest security updates.
-To update your system, open the terminal and run the following command.
+Before installing ImageMagick on Debian, ensuring your system is current is essential.
+Updating your system guarantees that it is compatible with ImageMagick and that you have installed the latest security updates.

 sudo apt update && sudo apt upgrade

-Step 2: Install Required Libraries for ImageMagick on Debian 12, 11 or 10
+Install Required Libraries for ImageMagick

 sudo apt install libpng-dev libjpeg-dev libtiff-dev